Mary Henle: Schooling and life

-Henle completed her doctorate in 1939, followed by being a research assistant at Swarthmore College to Robert B. MacLeod.
-During this period there was also an encounter with Wolfgang Köhler.
-MacLeod, who had studied in Berlin, had invited Wolfgang Köhler to Swarthmore, where he taught until 1955.
-Henle visited Köhler's seminars and was involved in experimental research with him.
-This resulted in a close intellectual relationship that lasted till Köhler's death in 1967.
-In 1941 Henle worked as a professor at the University of Delaware for one year until war efforts opened many jobs for psychologists.
+After Henle completed her doctorate in 1939, she obtain a position as research assistant at Swarthmore College, working for Robert B. MacLeod.
+At Swarthmore, she met Wolfgang Köhler.
+MacLeod, who had studied in Berlin, invited Köhler to Swarthmore.
+Kohler taught at Swarthmore until 1955.
+Henle attended Köhler's seminars and was involved in experimental research with him.
+A close intellectual relationship with Köhler developed and lasted until his death in 1967.
+In 1941 Henle obtained an academic position at the University of Delaware.
+She worked at that university for one year, until the mobilization for the Second World War opened many more positions for psychologists.

-In 1942 Harry Helson called Henle back to Bryn Mawr, where she first taught psychology for graduate students.
-After two years of teaching, Henle was appointed to the psychological institute of Sarah Lawrence College (1944-1946).
+In 1942 Harry Helson asked Henle to return to Bryn Mawr, where she first taught psychology to graduate students.
+After two years of teaching, Henle was appointed to the psychological institute of Sarah Lawrence College (1944–1946).
 In 1946 Solomon Asch invited Henle, on Köhler's recommendation, to become a professor at the New School for Social Research in New York.
-She remained there for the rest of her career (1946-1983), where she published empirical research and claimed herself as a Gestalt psychologist.
+She remained there for the rest of her career (1946–1983).
+At the New School, she published empirical research and advanced Gestalt psychology.

-In an autobiographical retrospective Henle paid tribute to the many positive, supportive circumstances and assistantships that she had received for her scientific career.
+In an autobiographical retrospective Henle paid tribute to the many positive, supportive circumstances and assistantships that she had received that helped to advance her scientific career.
 But she had not forgotten the difficulties that she faced as a woman and as a Jew in the academic world of the United States, especially in the 1930s.